Teaching Consent: Lessons for Young Children

 Some Teachers Are Teaching Lessons on Consent

 Many sex education curricula include lessons that teach about consent in romantic relationships or related to sexual situations.
 These often start in upper elementary or middle school when students are learning what sex is.
 To be most effective, we need to begin teaching consent much earlier.
 We can do that by teaching children to ask for permission before they borrow a possession or touch someone.
 Some teachers have figured out how to teach consent, even before kids are ready to learn about sex.
+Read about one teacher’s strategy.

 Part of teaching consent includes helping children learn what to do if someone violates their boundaries.
 Adults can encourage children to always tell a trusted adult if someone does something without their permission, or if someone might cause damage or harm.
 This is called “reporting,” not “tattling.”
 Reporting can save lives.